1coderookie/Kobra2ProInsights/docs/hardware/axes.md

     Then move the probe to the next pin and repeat the process.
     In the end you'll come up with having two 'paired' pins identified - each pair belongs to one coil.

-    Now look at the following picture and compare your findings with the marked pins of the two coils of the upper "Stock Motor".
+    For illustration purposes, the following picture shows the coils of a motor from a Kobra Neo and a Creality motor.

     ![Marked motor pins](../assets/images/axes_y-motor_stock-creality_pinout-marked_web.jpg)